M14 buses to get cameras to catch busway rule breakers in Manhattan

-UNION SQUARE, Manhattan (WABC) -- The MTA is set to report some changes Wednesday to buses on the 14th Street Busway, weeks after its dramatic transformation.
+UNION SQUARE, Manhattan (WABC) -- The MTA announced Wednesday that cameras will be installed on all M14 Select Buses to catch rule breakers traveling the 14th Street Busway, weeks after its dramatic transformation, in an effort to speed up service.

-The busway has been in existence for about a month and a half and the M14 buses that run along 14th Street will be the latest to get cameras.

-It is all in an effort to catch drivers who are not following the rules.

-The camera will automatically capture any vehicle that is standing in a bus lane or at a bus stop for more than five minutes.
+The cameras will automatically capture any vehicle that is standing in a bus lane or at a bus stop for more than five minutes.

+The busway has been in existence for about a month and a half, and the MTA has already installed the cameras on other routes.
-But one group, the Bus Turnaround Coalition, did a study on bus service.

-The group is giving the NYPD a grade of a B for coordination with the MTA, but gives the NYPD an F for agency culture.
+An advocacy group called the Bus Turnaround Coalition did a study on bus service, giving the NYPD a B grade for coordination with the MTA but an F for agency culture.

-The studying reads, "The real breakthrough will come when police stop blocking bus lanes themselves and start cracking down on parking placard abuse that makes life harder for bus riders."
+"The real breakthrough will come when police stop blocking bus lanes themselves and start cracking down on parking placard abuse that makes life harder for bus riders," the study reads.

-That was the mayor's impression, but transportation advocates say there is still work that needs to be done.
+Despite the mayor's praise, transportation advocates say there is still work that needs to be done.

 ----------